voxgibson/webmgeneral/README.md

 Link to Python 3 download: https://www.python.org/downloads

-Link to ffmpeg.exe and ffprobe.exe for Windows.
-(They are in the bin folder): https://ffmpeg.zeranoe.com/builds/
+Download for ffmpeg.exe and ffprobe.exe (They are in the bin folder): https://ffmpeg.zeranoe.com/builds/

 Example command to run the program in Windows: